-Asia Art Archive in America is presenting a performance lecture, Methods Of Memory – Time Travels in the Archives, by artist Sim Chi Yin.
+Asia Art Archive in America presented a performance lecture, Methods Of Memory – Time Travels in the Archives, by artist Sim Chi Yin.

-The performance will be followed by a conversation with Tao Leigh Goffe.
+The performance was followed by a conversation with writer and artist Tao Leigh Goffe.

 Tao Leigh Goffe is a Black British writer, theorist, and interdisciplinary artist who grew up between the UK and New York.
 Specializing in colonial histories of race, climate, and sound technology, Dr. Goffe is writing a book called AFTER EDEN on how the climate crisis is a racial crisis.
 Her work explores Black and Asian diasporic intellectual histories, political, and ecological life.
 Much of her art and sound design practice examines the bedrock of colonial histories.
 She is a member of NEW INC, an incubator for art and technology led by the New Museum in New York City.
 Tao is also the Executive Director of the Afro-Asia Group, an organization that centers the intersections of African and Asian diasporas, futurity, and coalitions.

 Sim Chi Yin: Methods Of Memory – Time Travels in the Archives was made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.